-We always say that the best times to visit Spain, Portugal and SW France are spring and autumn.
+We always say that the best times to visit Spain, Portugal, Italy and France are spring and autumn.
 Basically because the weather is ideal, not too hot and not too cool and while still quite busy there are not so many visitors.
 In spring, the beautiful scenery offers green bursts of new shoots sprouting from the vines and flowers are blooming.
 The days are a bit longer in spring, so that is an added bonus.
-With the beautiful autumn fall colors, grape harvesting is in full swing (normally September in Spain) so that is an added bonus as there is lot of activity at the wineries.
-Summer can be overwhelmingly hot, especially in the South of Spain and Portugal (well over 40ºC / 100ºF in Andalucia).
-Also in the summer there is generally more traffic and visitors generated by summer holiday tourists and the locals on vacation.
-In winter the temperatures drop at night and obviously the days are shorter so November, December, January and February are still very nice months but cooler.
+With the beautiful autumn fall colors, grape harvesting is in full swing ( September/October) so that is an added bonus as there is lot of activity at the wineries.
+Summer can be overwhelmingly hot, especially in the south of Spain & Italy and Portugal (well over 40ºC / 100ºF in Andalucia).
+Also in the summer there is generally more traffic and visitors generated by summer holiday tourists and locals on vacation.
+In winter the temperatures drop at night and obviously the days are shorter so November, December, January and February are still very nice months but considerably cooler.

 What is the climate like?